Xanax Addiction: Is Xanax abused?

 • Loss of consciousness

-That isn’t all. there are also a number of physical consequences that recreational Xanax users face, including:
+That isn’t all. there are also several physical consequences that recreational Xanax users face, including:

 • Irrational emotional responses